We do not grant access permission to hunts to use or cross our land, or formal permission to access our land to retrieve hounds.

 Northern Ireland has no law against this activity.
 However, the Woodland Trust is against all forms of recreational hunting and we do not allow recreational hunting on any Woodland Trust land, including sites in Northern Ireland.

 In Scotland, trail hunting has been illegal since the introduction of the Hunting with Dogs (Scotland) Act 2023, which replaced the 2002 Act.
 The 2023 Act also introduced new limits on the number of dogs that can be used when hunting.
-While everyone in Scotland has a legal right to access our land on foot or horseback, providing they comply with the Scottish Outdoor Access Code, hunting is not included under this code and we do not allow hunts access to Woodland Trust land in Scotland.
+While everyone in Scotland has a legal right to access our land on foot or horseback, providing they comply with the Scottish Outdoor Access Code, hunting is not included under this code and we do not allow hunts access to our land in Scotland.

 Reporting incidents